steambird1/mindustry-c/README.md

 ### Specialized for Mindustry

+- `device` type is used to describe buildings/units in Mindustry while `content_t` is used to describe objects.
 - Use `auto device conveyor1;` to register a connected device (**`auto` is essential**).
 - Use `(volatile int*)` (or similar) to force to transmit registry variables to some functions (for builtin calls, especially `ulocate`).
-- Function pointers must have a `typedef` declared.
+- Function pointers must have a `typedef` to declare its type before being used.

 ### Different from C/C++